-The gym is cammouflaged among brick residential buildings, so it’s not hard to miss the entrance; but once inside it’s a whole different history.
-The place is quite big, in fact, it’s considered to be one of the biggest in Latin America; so there is no lacking in space or routes.
-However, I found that the routes were either kinda easy or quite hard; there was not much offering at the intermediate level.
-Also, there is a bouldering cave in case you don’t have a partner to climb with.
+The gym is camouflaged among brick residential buildings, so it’s easy to miss the entrance.
+Once inside, it’s a whole different history.
+The place is quite big, in fact, it’s considered to be one of the biggest in Latin America.
+So there is no lacking in space or routes.
+However, I found that the routes were either kinda easy or quite hard.
+There was not much offering at the intermediate level.
+There is also a bouldering cave if you don’t have a partner to climb with.

 A day pass costs $14000 COP (about 6€); but that doesn’t include any gear.
 For more info about fees and how to get there make sure to visit their website (in Spanish only).Gran Pared Carrera 7, nº 50-02.
 Carril sentido Sur-Norte Tel. +(571) 285 0903